chrishinds/tariffic/README.md

 ## API

-The backend has two very simple routes.
+The backend has two routes.

 ### Forecast Index